ApiLogicServer/app_fiddle/readme.md

 &nbsp;

 <summary>1.
-Basic App: Manually Coded -- Learn Flask / SQLAlchemy - Fully Customizeable, but slow</summary>
+Basic App: Manually Coded -- Learn Flask / SQLAlchemy - Fully customizable, but slow</summary>

 This illustrates a typical framework-based approach for creating projects - a minimal project for seeing core Flask and SQLAlchemy services in action.